Improving the Resource Efficiency and Resource Circulation of Products

-By reducing the size and weight of our PCs, smartphones, mission critical x86 servers, POS tenant devices, and mobile phone radio base stations, and more, we were able to achieve an improvement in resource efficiency of 25%, against the 15% target value we set in the Fujitsu Group Environmental Action Plan (Stage VIII).
+By reducing the size and weight of our PCs, smartphones, mission critical x86 servers, POS tenant devices, and mobile phone radio base stations, and more, we were able to achieve an improvement in resource efficiency of 23.9%, against the 20% target value we set for FY 2019 in the Fujitsu Group Environmental Action Plan (Stage IX).

 Working Toward Our Targets

 To improve new product resource efficiency by at least 15%, Fujitsu will continue current initiatives, while expanding development of new lightweight, rigid materials and the use of recycled materials.
 We will also widely publicize the eco-friendliness of our products in order to expand sales.

 REFERENCE INFORMATIONDefinition and Calculation of Resource Efficiency

 Working to Cut Down on Disposable Plastic at Business Sites and Offices

 As the issue of plastic waste becomes more serious as an environmental and social problem worldwide, the Fujitsu Group has worked up to this point to cut down on the amount of plastic used in our business activities globally through measures such as reducing the material used in products and packaging, as well as reducing waste generation at business sites.
 Furthermore, in recent years, we have also been working to cut down on the use of disposable plastic in offices.